TekSiDoT/bunyan-windows-eventlog/README.md

 > bunyan to windows eventlog stream

-Middleware connect the excellent bunyan logging system to the windows eventlog.
+Middleware connecting the excellent bunyan logging system to the windows eventlog.
 It relies on the native Windows API implementation of the node-windows-eventlog package.

 ## Installation

-> Todo
+    npm install bunyan-windows-eventlog --save

 ## Example